vincentspinosa/BlackJack_AI/README.md

 **Overview**

 This is a powerful, browser-based AI tool for Blackjack players.
-It acts as an interactive coach, allowing you to play a real-life game of Blackjack while it keeps track of the cards, maintains the card count, and provides real-time, optimal strategy recommendations.
+It acts as an interactive coach, allowing you to play a real-life game of Blackjack while it keeps track of the cards, maintains a full shoe state, and provides real-time, optimal strategy recommendations.

-The tool combines perfect Basic Strategy with the Hi-Lo Card Counting system to give you the same edge a professional card counter would have..
+The tool combines Basic Strategy, Hi-Lo counting, and Monte Carlo EV simulation using the current shoe composition to recommend the highest-EV play for the exact game rules you selected.

 This entire application runs in a single HTML file and requires no installation or internet connection.

 **Key Features**

-Real-Time AI Recommendations: Get instant advice on whether to Hit, Stand, Double, Split, or Surrender.
+Real-Time AI Recommendations: Get instant advice on whether to Hit, Stand, Double, Split, or Surrender, plus the EV of each legal option.

-Card Counting: Automatically tracks the Running Count and calculates the True Count based on deck penetration.
+Shoe-Aware Card Counting: Tracks Running Count, True Count, cards remaining, and penetration from a real shoe model.

-Strategic Bet Sizing: Recommends optimal bet sizes based on the current True Count.
+Strategic Bet Sizing: Recommends bet sizing using a stepped ramp based on True Count and bankroll caps.

-Full Game Rule Customization: Set the number of decks, dealer rules (S17/H17), surrender options, and more to match the exact game you're playing.
+Full Game Rule Customization: Set decks, S17/H17, surrender type, DAS, resplit aces, hit split aces, and blackjack payout.

 Flexible Multi-Hand & Split Handling: Accurately handles complex scenarios, allowing you to split multiple times and play your hands in any order you choose.

-Insurance Guidance: When the dealer shows an Ace, the application will display a clear on-screen message advising whether or not to take insurance based on the current true count.
+Insurance Guidance: When the dealer shows an Ace, the application uses the remaining shoe composition to advise insurance.

 Cancel Previous Action: Undo one or more recent actions using the Cancel Previous Action button below the card picker.

 Dynamic Player Seats: Simulate a real table experience.
 If a player's bankroll is depleted after a hand, or if he leaves the table between two hands, their seat will become empty.
 A new player can then join the game by being added to that open spot before the next hand begins.

 Manual Card Input: You are in complete control.
-You tell the program which cards are dealt, making it a perfect tool for practicing with a real deck.
+You tell the program which cards are dealt, making it a perfect tool for practicing with a real deck and verifying EV choices.

-Zero Installation: Simply download the .html file and open it in any modern web browser.
+Zero Installation: Simply download the .html file and open it in any modern web browser (double-click on it or right-click -> open with).

 **How to Use**